 IPVanish has an extensive server network of 2,400 servers in 90 countries, with the US, UK, Canada, Australia, and Germany having the most servers.
 You can choose city-level servers in these countries, as well as Brazil.
 There are even some servers in Africa and South America, which most VPNs don’t cover.
 However, no servers exist in restrictive countries like China, Russia, and Saudi Arabia.
 The domain "ipvanish.com" is blocked in these countries, too.

-Having an extensive server network is beneficial because it can provide faster speeds with less overcrowding and give you more IP addresses to access more global content and protect your privacy.
+Having an extensive server network is beneficial because it can provide faster speeds with less overcrowding and give you more IP addresses, so there’s a better chance you’ll find one in your country.

 What’s most impressive is that IPVanish owns its entire server network and doesn’t rent any servers from a third party.
 This provides increased security since it’s very unlikely that your data will ever fall into the wrong hands.
 IPVanish doesn’t use any virtual servers either, which means all of its servers are physically located in their respective countries.